tiepdotme/serenade-wind/_posts/2019-12-15-sailing-around-the-world.md

 {% include responsive-embed url="https://www.youtube.com/embed/UsRP9EUrXjo" ratio="16:9" %}

 For me, I start to envision a mash-up of activities I love such as sailing to a remote island with rocky cliffs, dropping anchor, dinghy to shore, and rock climb/deep water solo existing routes or maybe even establishing new routes.

 {% assign pwimg="Deep-water-solo" %}
-{% assign pwcaption="Chris Sharma climbs without ropes a.k.a. deep water solo (a form of solo rock climbing that relies solely upon the presence of water at the base of a climb to protect against injury from fallings from the generally high difficulty routes).
+{% assign pwcaption="Chris Sharma climbs without ropes a.k.a. deep water solo.
 Photo courtesy of Wallpaper Safari" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}

 How cool is that?